nielsenlabmbi/Spike/README.md

    - unit categories are copied form the partSpkSort file as well (as set in the sortGui); SU that now have ISI violations are downgraded to MU in this process
    *Output: SpikeFiles\filename__pX_spkSort.mat; updates to _id.mat file (local and on Z if selected)*

+## Spike sorting across separate files (all functions in util)
+1) mergeIntan
+   - merges intan amplifier files
+   - merging occurs independently of probes
+   - no id file needed for merging (will be created in next step)
+   - also creates header for the merged file
+   - collects all relevant merging information in structure mergeInfo
+   - by default, the unit of the output file is set to uMMM to indicate a merged file; the experiment ID is specified by the user
+    *Output: filename_uMMM_expId_amplifier.dat, filename_uMMM_expId_info.rhd, filename_uMMM_expId_mergeInfo.mat*

+2) regular processing
+   - proceed through the regular pipeline, using the threshold GUI to generate an ID file for the merged amplifier data
+   - should end with spkSort file for merged data

+3) splitIntan
+   - uses the info saved in mergeInfo to split the sorted data into separate sort files
+   - spkSort files will be generated in the correct folders for the original (pre-merged) data
+   - it will overwrite existing spkSort files for the same probe only
+   - also adds information to the id file (or generates id file) for those data files
+   - unit assignment will be copied from the merged file *Output: for every file that was merged, filenames_pX_spkSort.mat and filenames_id.mat*

 ## Processing of multi-unit data